 It wasn’t until many years later, when we decided to sell the condo, that we learned that capital gains taxes were due on the huge difference between the selling price and the documented purchase price.
 Ouch, we owed substantial taxes on a paper gain, when in fact; there was very little real gain!
 We then learned that the condo developer entered the extremely low sales prices on all the escrituras in the condo complex in order to evade paying substantial capital gains taxes.
 As we later learned, the developer could have entered the selling price, the appraised value, his cost of construction, or just about anything imaginable into the escritura, and we, being the naïve Americans that we were, were at his mercy!

-These experiences revealed the tip of the real estate iceberg and after living here for ten years, we’ve finally been able to expose the entire iceberg and share some of the details below.
+These experiences revealed the tip of the real estate iceberg and after living here for twenty one years, we’ve finally been able to expose the entire iceberg and share some of the details below.

 A second real estate association, mainly consisting of Mexican agencies based in the Vallarta area, is Asociacion de Profesionales Inmobiliarios de Vallarta A.C., known as APIVAC.